Man dies on Mount Everest during ASKfm cryptocurrency promotional stunt

 The statement here is that ASKfm is not at all afraid to rise to challenges.
 They're conquering Everest because it's out there to conquer.
 By doing so they claim: if they're bold enough to do it, they're bold enough to turn a social network into a blockchain ecosystem, and they're definitely bold enough to overturn the market with their new product.

-Later it explained it in terms of the "to the moon" crypto meme.
+Later it explained the expedition in terms of the "to the moon" crypto meme.

 While others try sophisticated marketing techniques, these guys went out there and put themselves right on top of the highest mountain on the planet.
 An elegant way to boast ideological superiority to every other crypto.
 A way quite strangely unexplored before.
 Even memes-wise, think about the closest starting point to reach the moon.
 It seems so obvious, yet no one has done it.